nicoescandarani/jokes-challenge-nicolas-escandarani/README.md

 >Interfaces:
 >- `Joke`: The joke interface.
 >- `ApiResponse`: The response interface that we get from the backend implementing pagination.
->- `CopyJoke`: Used only to standardize the joke object when copying it to the the clipboard.
+>- `CopyJoke`: Used only to standardize the joke object when copying it to the clipboard.

 >Types:
 >- `TypesBgColors`: A Map that contains the background colors for each joke type.